 The Club publishes two magazines to keep members informed of the Club’s activities and other Rover news.
 Viking Torque is produced quarterly, in the first week of March, June, September and December.
 Members are invited to submit articles and letters.
 Deadline for contributions is the second Friday of the preceding month (usually coincides with the Monthly Meeting date).

-Small Torque is published during other months (except December and January), and lists the latest in Club events and news over the coming month.
+Small Torque is published during other months (except January), and lists the latest in Club events and news over the coming period.

-Viking Torque and Small Torque Newsletter in PDF format is available for downloading for Financial Members, current magazines and an archive of 2014 magazines are kept on our Members Only Page, which is password protected.
-Financial Members can request the password from the Webmaster
+Viking Torque and Small Torque Newsletter in PDF format is circulated to Members who choose to receive PDF rather than hard copy, and are also available for downloading for Financial Members (password protected), in our Members Only Page.
+The password is updated usually around September each year, and for new Financial Members they can request the password from the Webmaster

 RCCA also publishes a Handbook which provides helpful information about the operation and services of the Club, including details of parts, colour charts and technical services.
 A vehicle information register is also kept.
 The Handbook is also available on DVD.